rowland007/Cyber-Playbook/docs/glossary.md

         - **DNS server**: Modifies a DNS server in order to redirect a domain name to a different IP address.
 It's typically used to spread viruses;
         - **ARP**: Links a perpetrator’s MAC address to a legitimate IP address through spoofed ARP messages.
 It's typically used in denial of service (DoS) and man-in-the-middle assaults;
         - **IP address**: Disguises an attacker’s origin IP.
 It's typically used in DoS assaults.
 (PC Magazine, 2018)
+- **Social Engineering** - An attempt to trick someone into revealing information (e.g., a password) that can be used to attack systems or networks (Dukes, 2015).
 - **Social Engineering** - Using deception to obtain confidential information from someone by phone or in person.
 For example, these attackers may persuade someone to reveal an ID or password for a supposedly benign purpose. ("My computer is down; can I use yours in the meantime?")
 They can even walk in off the street and pretend to be from IT doing a routine inspection (PC Magazine, 2018).
 - **Software Attack Surface**
     - This is comprised of the software environment and its interfaces.
 These are the applications and tools available to authorized (and unauthorized) users;